purvez/stock-analysis-project/readme.md

 - You can extend `analysis.py` for custom indicators
 - `visualization.py` uses Plotly, but you can switch to Matplotlib or Seaborn if desired
-- The `data/` folder is optional; you can load CSVs from any path in the app
+- You can load CSVs from any path in the app

 ---